BlueManedHawk/Ex-Nihilo/docs/ETHICS.md

 ## The Character

 The Character is who the player plays as.
 This character is always in a cloak, and what's in the cloak is entirely unknown.
-The only thing that's know is that they make not a noise, they only ever manipulate things bimanually, and that they are not an adult.
+The only things that are know is that they make not a noise and they only ever manipulate things bimanu(?)ally.

 ## The Magical Circuit